-Sundays at 8:30 & 11
+Sundays at 8:30am & 11:00am

-New here?
-Click here for answers to questions you may have about your first visit to Ascension.
+By the way, if you’re new to Ascension, please click here for answers to questions you may have about your first visit to Ascension.

 Praise & Prayer Worship Service

 Our weekly Praise & Prayer services are held every Tuesday, immediately prior to the serving of lunch in the Soup Kitchen.
 All persons are invited to come as they are, from where they are, for a brief 10-15 minute time of worship.
 During the Praise & Prayer service, we hear God’s Word, we join in singing spirituals and songs, and pray together familiar texts as well as prayers for our community.
-The Praise & Prayer service meets in Luther Hall around 11:00 AM every Tuesday.
+The Praise & Prayer service meets in Luther Hall at 11:00 AM every Tuesday.

 Children are always invited to participate in worship at Ascension; we always encourage parents to bring their children to worship.
 If your child becomes restless during Sunday worship, please know that you are more than welcome to take them into the narthex or our nursery (ages 3 and younger), where you will still be able to see and hear the worship service.
 Our nursery is staffed during all Sunday morning activities by an attendant from Blue Dot Cares, Inc, and you are most welcome to remain with your child in the nursery if you wish.